micbay/RaceTimerAndController/README.md

 void loop(){
   --- other code ---

+  // NOTE: normally this code would go into a function, that
+  //     would only be called as necessary from the main loop.

   // To write to the lcd, set the cursor position (col#, row#) lcd.setCursor(0, 0);
   // Then print the characrters or numbers